 And they lived happily ever after

-As the Favourite Son and I were chatting on one of the less-steep paths (where I actually managed to keep up with him, and wasn’t puffing and panting so hard that conversing was impossible anyawy), he said: „Why are all your stories always so full of bad luck?“.
-Well, because, if nothing happens, there’s no story to tell.
-If our hike had gone as planned, there wouldn’t have been much of a story: We would have walked up a mountain, spent the night in a mountain hut, walked down again, met some cows.
+As the Favourite Son and I were chatting on one of the less-steep paths (where I actually managed to keep up with him, and wasn’t puffing and panting so hard that conversing was impossible anyawy), he said: „Why are all your stories always so negative?“.
+Well, they are filled with mishaps, obstacles and surprises because, if nothing happens, there’s no story to tell.
+If our hike had gone as planned, there wouldn’t have been much of a story: We would have walked up a mountain, spent the night in a mountain hut, walked down again, met some cows, c’est tout.
+If you want to tell a story, there has to be some difficulty to overcome!

 Then there’s the stories where something unexpected or ill-fated or unlucky happens, but it all takes a turn for the worse and ends in death and disaster.
 Like a Greek tragedy.